dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 ### 🤖 Token From the Mighty BotFather
 {{< figure_resizing src="botfather_img.png" width=400 >}}
-*We shall start by first appeasing the mighty `BotFather` who holds the key to the world of bots* 🤖
+*We shall start by appeasing the mighty `BotFather` who holds the key to the world of bots* 🤖

 First, you must have a Telegram account.
 Create one [here]((https://telegram.org/)).
 It's free.